yigitcicek/renovate-runner/README.md

 ## Configure the Schedule

 Add a schedule (`CI / CD` > `Schedules`) to run Renovate regularly.
-Best practise it to run it hourly.

-The following sample run it every hour on third minute: `3 * * * *`.
+A good practise is to run it hourly.
+The following runs Renovate on the third minute every hour: `3 * * * *`.

 Because the default pipeline only runs on schedules, you need to use the `play` button of schedule to trigger a manual run.

 ## Other config options

-We've changed some renovate defaults for GitLab to better reflect the App's default behavior, so please see [here](./templates/_common.gitlab-ci.yml#L1) for changed options.
+We've changed some renovate defaults for GitLab to better reflect the app's default behavior, so please see [here](./templates/_common.gitlab-ci.yml#L1) for changed options.

-For other self-hosted gitlab samples you can checkout [here](https://github.com/renovatebot/docker-renovate/blob/HEAD/docs/gitlab.md).
+For other self-hosted GitLab samples you can check the [Renovate Gitlab Configuration](https://github.com/renovatebot/docker-renovate/blob/HEAD/docs/gitlab.md).

-If you are using a self-hosted runner, please checkout the gitlab [docs](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#docker) for Docker dind configuration.
+If you are using a self-hosted runner, please checkout the [GitLab docs for Docker DinD configuration](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-the-docker-executor-with-the-docker-image-docker-in-docker).